Bernard-A/IoTRoam-Tutorial/Certificates-Tutorial.md

 +       This section is needed by each Institution to generate certificates  for their AS or NS
 ```

-The next steps require a profile config file.
+The next steps require a profile config file ```config.json``` as in the [Directory Structure].
 The profile describes general details about the certificate.
 For example it’s duration, and usages.
 We will use a single config file for all certificate generation.
 Thus, we set up a new “profile” for each of the entities concerned.
 In addition to the "Intermediate_Ca", we also add "Client" and "Server" profiles.

 One can observe in the config file how the “client” profile specifies “client auth” in its usages, while the “server” profile specifies “server auth”, while
 the "intermediate-ca" profile does both.